thirukkural2022/obedparla.com/content/posts/2019-08-17-my-first-week-at-a-remote-first-company.md

 ---
-title: "My first week at a remote-first company"
-author: "Obed Marquez Parlapiano"
+title : "My first week at a remote-first company" author : "Obed Marquez Parlapiano" date : "2019-08-17" categories :
-date: "2019-08-17"
-categories: "miscellaneous"
-tags:
+ - miscellaneous
+tags : ""
-cover: "../images/heetch-logo-with-a-jumping-man-1.jpeg"
+cover : "../images/heetch-logo-with-a-jumping-man-1.jpeg"
 ---

 I've wanted to work remotely for years.
 Being able to control my time, productivity and work habits seemed like a dream.
 Not to mention the lack of distractions, commuting or spending more time with my family!